jadecobra/python_tdd_exercises/source/exceptions/AttributeError/AttributeError_w_classes.rst

 .. meta::
   :description:
-    Step-by-step TDD continuation in the attribute_error project showing AttributeError with classes: deliberately trigger "type object 'AClass' has no attribute 'attribute_01'.
-Did you mean: 'attribute_00'?", SyntaxError: 'return' outside function, NameError: name 'self' is not defined, TypeError missing 1 required positional argument: 'self' when calling method on the class instead of instance.
-Add 10 class attributes (chained from function_09(), using both AClass.attr and AClass().attr) and 10 methods (with self, some bare attr access and some calls in tests).
-Demonstrates a class in a module and a function in a class (method) are attributes too.
-Re-uses the test_attribute_error.py from prior AttributeError chapter (vars + functions).
-Covers turning a function stub into class, remove the commented lines in REFACTOR, git commit after each step, uv run pytest-watcher.
-Review lesson: variables/functions/classes/methods are all attributes.
-Prepares for exception handling and "everything is an object".
-Part of the Pumping Python TDD book by Jacob Itegboje.
+    AttributeError with classes in the attribute_error project (uv run pytest-watcher, src/attribute_error/__init__.py).
+Continues test_attribute_error.py after variables and functions. test_attribute_error_w_class_attributes turns a function stub into class AClass(object) with attribute_00–attribute_09 chained from function_09(); mix AClass.attr (type object has no attribute) and AClass().attr ('AClass' object has no attribute).
+Representative errors: module 'src.attribute_error' has no attribute 'AClass', 'function' object has no attribute 'attribute_00', SyntaxError 'return' outside function, then class vs instance AttributeError (Did you mean: 'attribute_00' on some Pythons). test_attribute_error_w_class_methods: method_00 = attribute_09 then def; NameError name 'attribute_09'/'self' is not defined; TypeError AClass.method_00() missing 1 required positional argument: 'self' until AClass().method_00(); methods 01–09 on the instance.
+Review: a variable in a class, a function in a class (method), and a class in a module are attributes.
+Prepares for catching AttributeError.
+Jacob Itegboje Pumping Python TDD.
   :keywords:
-    Jacob Itegboje, Pumping Python, AttributeError with classes, python AttributeError class attribute, type object 'AClass' has no attribute, Did you mean attribute_00, AttributeError AClass, SyntaxError return outside function, NameError name 'self' is not defined, TypeError missing 1 required positional argument self, AClass.attribute_00, src.attribute_error.AClass, class in module is attribute, method is attribute of class, test_attribute_error_w_class_attributes, test_attribute_error_w_class_methods, bare attribute access on class and instance, TDD class attributes methods, uv run pytest-watcher, remove the commented lines, red green refactor class, python everything is an object, Pumping Python exceptions AttributeError classes
+    Jacob Itegboje, Pumping Python, AttributeError with classes, python AttributeError class attribute, type object 'AClass' has no attribute, 'AClass' object has no attribute, Did you mean attribute_00, SyntaxError return outside function, NameError name 'self' is not defined, TypeError missing 1 required positional argument self, AClass.attribute_00, AClass().method_00, src.attribute_error.AClass, class in module is attribute, method is attribute of class, test_attribute_error_w_class_attributes, test_attribute_error_w_class_methods, uv run pytest-watcher, remove the commented lines, red green refactor class, src/attribute_error/__init__.py, Pumping Python exceptions AttributeError classes

 .. include:: ../../links.rst